vdd-rai/NucleonNucleon/README.md

 # NucleonNucleon

-This repository contains the scripts used to perform the numerical calculations of the master thesis ''Nucleon-nucleon potentials from generalized Skyrme models''.
+This repository contains the scripts used to perform the numerical calculations of the master's thesis ''Nucleon-nucleon potentials from generalized Skyrme models''.

 Below is a brief description of the purpose of each script: